 What would you do with an extra $900/month?
-Get started with your own blog today.
-Here’s a post that will help you out.
+Get started with your own fitness blog today.

 HOLD UP…FITNESS BLOGS?
 I DON’T EVEN KNOW WHAT A BLOG IS…

 If you don’t know what a blog is, you’ve come to the right place.
 (I do have this how-to-start-a fitness-blog-blueprint if you want to skip ahead.)
 This is a blog.
 Many of the websites you visit are blogs.
 “Blog” is short for “weblog,” which today, can be a lot of things.
 To me, this is like an online journal even though it’s also a business.
 If a website has a lot of posts and is constantly changing, it’s probably a blog – but there’s not a real set of rules here.
 If you’re blogging for fitness, however, you’ll probably write your own blog posts (they’re like articles) like I do.

 But how does blogging for fitness professionals work?
 What are the keys to a successful fitness blog?

-You may have noticed that this blog is fairly new.
+You may have noticed that this fitness blog is fairly new.
 (While I’m not operating one of the world’s top personal trainer blogs, I am a veteran blogger.)
 I am working on a ton of content for you all.
 But I’ll give you a quick run-down of my overall plan.

 Firstly, I plan on using this blog for my own accountability.
 I work out with my own personal trainer but I still want my readers to see my progress.
 I want them to know that I’m not perfect – food is the hard part for me – just like most of my readers.

-This blog is also meant to supplement my income as I look for work as a personal trainer in the next few months.
+This fitness blog is also meant to supplement my income as I look for work as a personal trainer in the next few months.
 I am pretty sure I have a job lined up but as I build clientele working around my daughter’s preschool schedule, I’m going to need a little extra cash to help me get to the point where my schedule is full.
 That’s where this fitness blogger gig comes in.

 Here’s how I’m personally making money on my health and fitness blog: